My Collective Healing Commitment

 To honor the people whose brilliance and leadership have made my work possible, and to participate in ending intergenerational cycles of trauma and building a world where we all have what we need to live healthy peaceful lives, I have made the following commitments:

 When teaching on an identity that I do not personally hold, I work with co-facilitators who can speak on their lived experiences.
-For example, while I lead healing circles for white people, if I am lecturing more broadly on race, I will always work with a non-white co-facilitator.
+For example, while I lead healing circles for white people, if I am lecturing more broadly on race, I will always work with a non-white co-facilitator, or refer the job to them entirely.

 I donate a portion of my business’s profits to several powerful community organizations that nourish and uplift historically marginalized people.
 Right now I regularly contribute to the Trans Women of Color Collective and the Bronx Freedom Fund.